ChainMovers/dtp/docs/src/docs/design.md

 Firewall functionality also includes back pressure management to minimize initiating/paying for transactions while the server is already known offline or too busy.

 (2) Optionally, the DTP Host object gather statistics from all its Pipe objects and can adjust the traffic policies, as an example to block an abusing sender.
 (Note: Synchronization with owned object is a **logical** representation.
-See [Non-Blocking Fast path](#non-blocking-fast-path) for more design details).
+See [Non-Blocking Data Plane](#non-blocking-data-plane) for more design details).

 (3) The server configure the firewall and does a periodical heartbeat using its shared DTP Host object.
 The DTP services daemon can also be configured to further actively control the firewall depending of its load (TBD).